trothr/chicory/keys/README.md

 (That is, while Chicory can use PKI certificates, no PKI certs are found here at this time.)

+Important note: <br/>
+These keys (and more) have been used in Chicory development, but their mere presence in this collection is not an endorsement.
+You'll have to vet keys yourself.

 Acquiring keys is well documented elsewhere.
 For PGP keys, understanding the Web of Trust is essential.
 And the vetting of keys is a manual process if you're going to use